nic-dgl104-winter-2022/class-textbook/ch7/Dependency Injection/README.md

 ![example without dependency injection](without_dependency_injection.png)

 This works of course, but the problem here is we can only make fighter jets armed with a `PewPewNerfGun()`.
-What if we are really in a pickle and require some heat seeking nerf missles instead?
+What if we are really in a pickle and require some heat seeking nerf missiles instead?
 First we'll need to create the new weapon as follows.

 ```
-class HeatSeakingNerfMissiles {
+class HeatSeekingNerfMissiles {
     fun fire() {
-        print("Heat Seaking Nerf missiles launched!")
+        print("Heat Seeking Nerf missiles launched!")
     }
 }
 ```

 Great!
-But there in order to make a Fighter jet using the nerf missles instead of the nerf gun we would have to create a new fighter class to make use of the new weapon system like so.
+But there in order to make a Fighter jet using the nerf missiles instead of the nerf gun we would have to create a new fighter class to make use of the new weapon system like so.
 ```
 class FighterJetWithMissiles() {
-    private val mainWeapon = HeatSeakingNerfMissiles()
+    private val mainWeapon = HeatSeekingNerfMissiles()

     fun fire() {
         mainWeapon.fire()